crondog/arch-flo/README.md

 Here are my instructions on getting Arch Linux ARM natively booting on the Nexus 7 Flo.
 Ideally this would be booting from a usb stick or a dedicated partition on the mmc but this is working for me now.
-Once I get a bluetooth keyboard I will try to get it working from a usb stick.

 ## BUGS!!!
 There is no frambuffer console :(